neumino/neumino.github.io/movies.md

-### Burn
+### Gundala
-*Released on 2019-08-23, vote average 8.6*
+*Released on 2019-08-29, vote average 8.2*

-Lonely, unstable gas station attendant Melinda is tired of being overshadowed by her more confident, outgoing co-worker Sheila.
-When the gas station is held up at gunpoint by Billy, a desperate man in need of quick cash, Melinda finds an opportunity to make a connection with the robber, regardless of who gets hurt.
+Sancaka has lived on the streets since his parents left him.
+Living a hard life, Sancaka survives by thinking about his own safety.
+When the condition of the city gets worse and injustice rages throughout the country, Sancaka must decide whether he continues to live to look after himself or rise to become their oppressed hero.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Icb1Y_ZrKpk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/fsXDJoSHqLs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>